Riddle Me This:

 That Mrs Cole tells us that Tom was a “funny” boy, and that he had evidently been so virtually from birth suggests that the fundamental damage to young Tom Riddle was done long before any ill-intentioned human agency could have gotten their hooks into him.
 The only way that anyone could have saved Tom would have been to have gotten him out of that orphanage and into an affectionate foster family before he had the chance to develop a sociopathic personality disorder in the first place.

 And, no, the orphanage did not make him what he was, either.
 But it didn’t help.
 (Harry, by contrast, would have probably managed to be mildly happy in that orphanage.
 More so than he was with the Dursleys, at any rate.
-He would have had friends there.)
+He would have made friends there.)

 For one thing, I seriously doubt that Tom was the first young bully to have ever grown up in that orphanage.
 All it would have taken is for a slightly older such example of bully to have deliberately hurt or frightened Tom when he was a tot of 2 or 3 to make him form the determination to be the one who held all of the power of pain or fear over others, once he was bigger, and stronger and had the force to do it.
 But that only set his goals, it did not make him a sociopath.
 He was already a sociopath.